timescale/docs/timescaledb/how-to-guides/hyperfunctions/troubleshoot-hyperfunctions.md

 ## Updating the Toolkit extension fails with an error saying `no update path`
-In some cases, when you use the `ALTER EXTENSION timescaledb UPDATE` command to update the Toolkit extension, it might fail with an error like this:
+In some cases, when you use the `ALTER EXTENSION timescaledb_toolkit UPDATE` command to update the Toolkit extension, it might fail with an error like this:

 ```sql